Cavalier-Smith's system of classification: The sixth kingdom: Archaebacteria

-But Cavalier-Smith considered Archaebacteria as a kingdom.
+Cavalier-Smith considered Archaebacteria as a kingdom in 1989, but later abandoned this view.

-The seventh kingdom: Chromista
+Kingdom Chromista

 The brown algae are a member of the kingdom Chromista.

-By 1981, Cavalier-Smith had divided all the eukaryotes into nine kingdoms.
-In it, he created Chromista for a separate kingdom of some protists.
+By 1981, Cavalier-Smith had divided all the eukaryotes into as many as nine kingdoms, with kingdoms Cryptophyta and Chromophyta being alternatively grouped as a single kingdom: Chromista.

 Most chromists are photosynthetic.
 This distinguishes them from most other protists which lack photosynthesis.
 In both plants and chromists photosynthesis takes place in chloroplasts.
 In plants, however, the chloroplasts are located in the cytosol while in chromists the chloroplasts are located in the lumen of their rough endoplasmic reticulum.
 This distinguishes chromists from plants.

-Based on the addition of Chromista as a kingdom, he suggested that even with his nine kingdoms of eukaryotes, "the best one for general scientific use is a system of seven kingdoms", which includes:
+Based on the addition of Chromista as a kingdom, he stated "the best one for general scientific use is a system of seven kingdoms", which includes: